bhk/scam/reference.md

     > (dict-collate {a:" ", b:1, b:2})
     {a: [" "], b: [1 2]}

 ### Records

 The `data` special form introduces a new "data type" (see the [above discussion](#data-types)) that takes the form of a union of record types.
 This is similar to the "algebraic data types" in some other languages.
-Each record can contain zero or more values.
+Each record can contain zero or more member values.

     > (data Shape
     +    (Square a)